Blitzman/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Dataset Exploratory Visualization

 The code for this step is contained in the third code cell of the IPython notebook.
 We performed an exploratory visualization of each split of the dataset, randomly selecting four samples of each one of them together with their classes.
 We can observe that the dataset is not a particularly easy one since there are various conditions such as illumination, occlusion, and slight rotations that might be difficult to learn and classify properly.
 However, it is worth noticing that the three splits look quite similar so the training set looks representative enough of what we will find in the test and validation ones.
+We also explored the dataset split per-class distribution, but it will be discussed later in this report.

 #### Training Images Visualization
 ![alt text][explorationtrain]